taugoust/isabelle-lsp.nvim/README.md

 })
 ```

-Additionally, if you want to convert the current buffer from ascii to unicode representations, you can use the `:SymbolsConvert` command.
+Additionally, if you want to convert the current buffer to your set representation, you can use the `:SymbolsConvert` command.

 ### Font